pansay/flatangle/README.md

 ## To do

-* meta title with page title
-* cached data to contain full text titles, lazy enhance the posts list
+* lazy enhance the posts list by loading more posts in the background?